CliffCalist/game-achievements/README.md

         _service.AddManyHandlers(_handlers);
         _service.AddManyAchievementsByConfig(_achievementConfigs);

-        // Create and add groups (simple and time-based)
+        // Create and add groups
         // If the factory instance is not accessible, you can use service.AchievementFactory var simpleGroup = new SimpleAchievementGroup(_simpleGroupConfig, factory);
         _service.AddGroup(simpleGroup);

-        // The myTickableRegistrar enables ticking for time-based groups — see advanced section for more var timedGroup = new TimedAchievementGroup(_timedGroupConfig, factory, new MyTickableRegistrar());
-        _service.AddGroup(timedGroup);

         // Initialize the service — this also initializes all groups (starts timers, etc.)
         _service.Init();